-Volos is an ancient Greek city, and has it’s fair share of myths and legends: it is such a beautiful city (with both the coast and the mountains), that it was reportedly the place where the Greek God Zeus chose his son, Magnes, to grow up in.
-It was also once the birthplace and homeland of the centaurs, half-man-half-horse beasts who controlled the local forests and foretold the future.
+Volos is an ancient Greek city, and has more than its fair share of myths and legends: it is such a beautiful place, with both the coast and the mountains, that it was reportedly where the Greek God Zeus chose for his son, Magnes, to grow up in.
+It was also once the homeland of the centaurs, half-man-half-horse beasts who controlled the local forests and foretold the future.

 Whilst you’re here, check out spoon-sweets (sweets served on a spoon!) or Tsipouro (brandy-ish).